zauberlabs/ruby-style-guide/README.md

 * Avoid `alias` when `alias_method` will do.
 * Use `OptionParser` for parsing complex command line options and `ruby -s` for trivial command line options.
-* Code in a functional way, avoiding mutation when that makes sense.
-* Avoid needless metaprogramming.
-* Do not mutate arguments unless that is the purpose of the method.
-* Avoid more than three levels of block nesting.
-* Be consistent.
-In an ideal world, be consistent with these guidelines.
-* Use common sense.